kawserutshopro321/Brain-Tumor-classification-problem-using-deep-learning-and-XAI/README.md

 ### Preprocessing Pipeline
 - **Cropping** to remove irrelevant black borders and focus on the brain region.
-- **Resizing** to a standard input shape.
+- **Resizing** to a standard input shape suitable for EfficientNet.
-- **Normalization** of pixel values to `[0, 1]`.
+- **Normalization** of pixel values.
-- **Data augmentation** (rotation, zoom, flipping) to improve robustness.
+- **Data augmentation** (rotation, zoom, flipping) to improve robustness on a limited database.

 ---

 ## 🏗 Model Architecture

-The classifier is built using a **Convolutional Neural Network (CNN)** implemented in Keras/TensorFlow.
+The classifier is built as a **CNN-based Dense EfficientNet**, combining the compound-scaling efficiency of EfficientNet with densely connected feature reuse.
 The pipeline consists of:

-1. **Input layer** — accepts preprocessed MRI images.
+1. **Input layer** — accepts preprocessed T1-weighted contrast-enhanced MRI images.
-2. **Convolutional + pooling blocks** — extract hierarchical spatial features.
+2. **EfficientNet MBConv blocks** — compound-scaled (depth × width × resolution) mobile inverted bottleneck convolutions extract hierarchical spatial features efficiently.
-3. **Dense layers** with dropout for regularization.
-4. **Softmax output layer** — produces class probabilities over the four tumor categories.
+3. **Dense connections** — feature reuse across blocks improves gradient flow and representational capacity on the limited dataset.
+4. **Classifier head** — Global Average Pooling → Dense → Dropout → Softmax over 4 classes.

-Training uses categorical cross-entropy loss with the Adam optimizer and early stopping on validation loss.
+Training uses categorical cross-entropy loss with the Adam optimizer, early stopping on validation loss, and aggressive augmentation to prevent overfitting on the 3,260-image dataset.

 ---

 ## 🔬 Explainable AI (XAI)

-To make predictions interpretable, this project integrates **Grad-CAM (Gradient-weighted Class Activation Mapping)**, which highlights the regions of the MRI scan that most influenced the model's decision.
+To make predictions interpretable, this project integrates **Grad-CAM (Gradient-weighted Class Activation Mapping)**, which uses the gradients of the target class flowing into the final convolutional layer to produce a **class-discriminative heatmap** highlighting the image regions most responsible for the prediction.

 **Benefits:**
-- Visual heatmaps overlaid on the original scan.
+- Identifies the **key features** driving each classification.
-- Confirms the network attends to tumor regions rather than artifacts.
+- Confirms the network attends to tumor regions rather than imaging artifacts.
-- Supports radiologist review and model debugging.
+- Supports radiologist review and clinical trust.
+- Enables model debugging and bias detection.

 ---